My mom is the queen of April Fool’s. And that doesn’t just mean making sausage frittatas that taste like pizza.

 Luckily, I had been re-testing this Italian sausage frittata recipe, because mom just so happens to be the frittata queen She said that her slice tasted just like a pizza, which was exactly what I was going for (April Fools?).

 Her presence also meant that there was still time to get Charlie, who thanks to our collective foolsing prowess, for a brief hour thought that he was going to be the new face of Just Salad’s promotional campaign for VIP blue bowl members.
 In case you were wondering, my mom laughed for three straight hours afterwards.

-I’m still trying to think up what to get my mother this weekend, since she already received three sitting ducks a few weeks ago.
-I’m also tempted to just prank her, since no one would appreciate the thought and effort involved in such a thing more than her.
-But for now, there’s just this frittata recipe.
+I’m still trying to think up what to get my mother this year.
+I have a few ideas, but I’m not dumb enough to link to them in this post.
+So for now, you’ll just have to settle for this Italian sausage frittata recipe with peppers and onions.
 It might not fool anyone into thinking it’s a pizza, but it’s so delicious that during the other 364 days of the year, it won’t matter.